 The information available about COVID-19 continues to change and evolve.
 This guidebook contains explanations of our diligent work to adapt camp programming in a way to mitigate the risk of COVID-19 exposure at camp.
 However, it is important to remember that there is no way that we can guarantee that COVID-19 will not be present.
 Because of that, we are operating as if anyone entering camp could be carrying COVID-19.
-We are planning to run camp because we believe that we can isolate and stop the spread of COVID-19 if it does enter camp.
+We believe the best and simplest way to stop the spread of COVID-19 is by NOT allowing it to enter camp.

-Camp will be different than it was in 2019 and before, and it will also be different than it was last year.
+Camp will be different than it was pre-COVID, and it will also be different than it was last year.
 We will be adapting our programs and asking a lot from our families.
-But we also believe that a summer camp experience with friends and activities is vitally important and needed more now than ever before.
+But we also believe that a summer camp experience with friends and activities is vitally important for today's children.